Restaurant in Zürich, Switzerland

 If you are hunting for a Michelin-recognised dinner in Zurich that will not empty your wallet, Gaijin Izakaya is the clearest answer in the city right now.
 At a €€ price point with back-to-back Bib Gourmand awards in 2024 and 2025, this Asian contemporary address on Birmensdorferstrasse is the booking for food-focused diners who want documented quality without the €€€€ commitment of The Counter or Eden Kitchen & Bar.
 It is particularly well-suited to a Friday or Saturday dinner with someone who takes food seriously — the kind of evening where the conversation orbits the food rather than the occasion.

 Chef Tim Flores leads the kitchen here.
 Asian contemporary as a category in Europe covers a wide range, from pan-Asian fusion menus designed for broad appeal to tightly focused cooking that draws on a specific culinary tradition.
-Gaijin Izakaya sits closer to the latter end: the izakaya format implies small plates, shared eating, and a rhythm that rewards ordering broadly rather than locking into a single main course.
-That structure also means the drinks program is not incidental , it is built into how the meal functions.
+Gaijin Izakaya sits closer to the latter end: the izakaya format implies small plates, shared eating, a rhythm that rewards ordering broadly rather than locking into a single main course.
+That structure also means the drinks program is not incidental, it is built into how the meal functions.
 At an izakaya, what you drink alongside the food matters as much as the food sequence itself.

 The Bib Gourmand is awarded for food value, but the izakaya format makes the bar program a genuine part of the experience rather than an afterthought.
-Japanese whisky, sake, and East Asian-inspired cocktails are natural companions to the cuisine, and a well-run izakaya drinks list should do what a good wine list does at a European table: extend and sharpen the food.
-Zurich's bar scene has developed depth over the past decade , see our full Zurich bars guide for context , but the integration of drinks into the meal structure is where Gaijin Izakaya has a structural advantage over more conventional restaurant formats.
+Japanese whisky, sake, East Asian-inspired cocktails are natural companions to the cuisine, a well-run izakaya drinks list should do what a good wine list does at a European table: extend and sharpen the food.
+Zurich's bar scene has developed depth over the past decade, see our full Zurich bars guide for context, but the integration of drinks into the meal structure is where Gaijin Izakaya has a structural advantage over more conventional restaurant formats.
 You are not ordering a glass of wine to accompany a single main; you are drinking across the meal, pairing as you go.
 That changes how you approach the menu and how satisfying the overall experience feels.

 Zurich punches above its size for fine dining.
 Within Switzerland, Schloss Schauenstein in Fürstenau, Cheval Blanc by Peter Knogl in Basel, and Hotel de Ville Crissier in Crissier represent the top tier.
 In the city itself, The Restaurant and Widder hold strong positions in the €€€ and above bracket.
 What Gaijin Izakaya offers is something different: Michelin recognition at a price that makes repeat visits plausible.
 For a food enthusiast based in or regularly visiting Zurich, that is a more useful credential than a single once-a-year occasion visit to a three-figure tasting menu.
-For context on how Asian contemporary performs elsewhere in Europe, Willow in Singapore and Banyan in Istanbul occupy comparable positions in their respective cities , Bib-adjacent quality in a format built for regulars, not occasion diners.
+For context on how Asian contemporary performs elsewhere in Europe, Willow in Singapore and Banyan in Istanbul occupy comparable positions in their respective cities, Bib-adjacent quality in a format built for regulars, not occasion diners.
 See our full Zurich restaurants guide for the broader picture.

 | Venue | Price | Award | Booking Difficulty | Format |